-Obtain a patient’s informed consent.
+Obtain informed consent.
 Place the patient in a supine position.
 Studies include echocardiography and coagulation tests.

 2. Echocardiography or fluoroscopy equipment (if neither is available, transfer of the patient should be considered, if feasible).

-3. Long needle with a metal stylet (a Tuohy needle, thin-walled 18-gauge needle), central vein catheterization kit (a needle with a guidewire and a single-lumen catheter) or a long sheathed angiocatheter and a 3-way stopcock.
+3. Long needle with metal stylet (a Tuohy needle, thin-walled 18-gauge needle), central vein catheterization kit (a needle with a guidewire and a single-lumen catheter) or long sheathed angiocatheter and 3-way stopcock.

 Site of Pericardiocentesis Top